 What was I thinking?
 Where did I get the nerve to plan a hillside trip in the monsoon season?
-I did check the weather forecast for the next four days and like an ominous sign, the illustration above the forecast showed sinister looking dark clouds and bolts of lightning.
+I did check the weather forecast for the next four days, and like an ominous sign, the illustration above the forecast showed sinister-looking dark clouds and bolts of lightning.
 There will be thunderstorms for the entire week.
 Should I trust the forecast?
-I checked the weather situation on all the states we have to pass by and it was the same all through out, up to the hills and to our final destination.
-It was going to be a 12 hour drive, half of it on the hillsides.
+I checked the weather situation on all the states we have to pass by, and it was the same all throughout, up to the hills and to our final destination.
+It was going to be a 12-hour drive, half of it on the hillsides.

 It was six in the evening when we reached Narkanda, as instructed by the manager of Agyaat Vaas resort, where we would be staying, we drove to Baghi road.
 Darkness was fast approaching when we saw the fork in the road.
 We had to take the middle one leading to Hatu peak.
-It was just a cycle track really.
+It was just a cycle track, really.
 Only wide enough for one car to pass.
-And we had to climb 5 kilometers of it to reach 3400 meters where our destination lies.
+And we had to climb 5 kilometres of it to reach 3400 meters where our destination lies.
 15 minutes had never seemed longer.
 My heart stopped beating for a few seconds when a huge white SUV came nose to nose with our car on a curve.
 What to do.
 We had to go back down with one of the rear wheel hanging for dear life until we found a space wide enough for the other car to pass by.
-The driver of the other car told us they had to turn back for it was much too dangerous to climb any further.
-My heartbeat went into over drive.
+The driver of the other vehicle told us they had to turn back for it was much too dangerous to climb any further.
+My heartbeat went into overdrive.

 As we walked down towards our cottage nestled in the misty woods, I felt like I was walking inside a fairy tale.
 The place was romantic and mysterious.

-As the forecast predicted it did rain for the whole week.
+As the forecast predicted, it did rain for the whole week.
 So we sipped chai as we watched the rain and, munched on tasty pakoras.
 I read an entire novel in 5 hours straight.
-A slim volume by Haruki Murukami, The West Of The Border East of The Sun.
+A slim volume by Haruki Murakami, The West Of The Border East of The Sun.
 Hubby got all the rest he needed.
 Babar ran as much as he wanted, rain, mud and all.

-On the few hours it stopped raining we were able to trek towards a wide lovely meadow called Jau Bagh where numerous wild horses were grazing peacefully undisturbed even by our presence, even by Babar’s excitement.
+On the few hours it stopped raining we were able to trek towards a vast lovely meadow called Jau Bagh where numerous wild horses were grazing peacefully undisturbed even by our presence, even by Babar’s excitement.